SQL UPDATE JOIN – Update One Table Using Data from Another

 - CTE required

 Q5.
-Why is testing SELECT before UPDATE helpful?
+Why run SELECT before UPDATE?

 - It improves speed